 What is Fundrise?

-Established in 2010, Fundrise is the oldest real estate crowdfunding platform.
+Established in 2010, Fundrise is one of the oldest real estate crowdfunding platforms.
 Fundrise offers people an alternative option to investing in commercial real estate through its eREITs and eFunds without the stress and costs of traditional real estate investing.

 In its latest foray, Fundrise has recently started to branch out of real estate through the launching of its Innovation Fund.
 Launched in mid-2022, the Innovation Fund invests in late-stage private technology companies and some public equities.

 Fundrise boasts various investment options and strategies, goal-planning features, and a user-friendly investment dashboard.

-More than 300,000 people use Fundrise today and have invested over $7 billion in properties throughout the U.S. Fundrise has had 21 consecutive quarters of returns, averaging 22.99% in 2021.
+More than 2 million people use Fundrise today and have invested over $7 billion in properties throughout the U.S. Fundrise has had 21 consecutive quarters of returns, averaging 22.99% in 2021.